Yutaka-Sawada/MultiPar/README.md

 When you see a bug, odd incident, or strange behavior, please let me know.
 I will fix as possible as I can.

- I changed the order of files in Windows 10 style.
+&nbsp;  I changed the order of files in Windows 10 style.
 It treats digits as numbers in filenames.
 Though the method was introduced from Windows 7, I didn't change for compatibility.

- Windows 10 supports multiple monitors with different DPI.
+&nbsp;  Windows 10 supports multiple monitors with different DPI.
 The method is called as PerMonitorV2 in application manifest.
 I implemented the way, and MultiPar would be less blurry on a secondary monitor now.
 Because I cannot test the behavior myself, I'm not sure it works on each user's case.